 - Cut a roughly 50mm/2″ length of paper clip and insert it into the nose bridge.
 Note that this might be a little difficult – work it in there with the pliers.

 - [Optional – only if your fit check shows air gaps] Squirt a bit of silicone onto the respirator and then brush it liberally across the surface using the felt tipped brush.
 The silicone will close any airgaps and make the mask watertight.
 Make sure you cover the entire outside.

 - Wait at least 30-45 minutes for the silicone to cure.

 - Insert the rubber bands through the loop holes.
 Pull one end through, then pull one end of the rubber band through the other, forming a knot.
 Do this for all four loop holes.

-- Wrap the other end of the tape around the opposite side’s rubber band.
+- Remove the paperclip and wrap the bottom half of the tape around the rubber band.

 - Known point for improvement: The rubberbands can be uncomfortable for long-haired people when donning and doffing the mask.